edgedb/edgedb-net/README.md

 ## Basic usage

-> Full documentation is yet to be written.

 ### Create a client
 A client is what allows your code to talk with EdgeDB.
 The `EdgeDBClient` class maintains a pool of connections and provides abstractions for executing queries with ease.
 ```cs